babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 However, the sole intention of this field is ESM, not anything else.
 The [Rollup docs](https://github.com/rollup/rollup/wiki/pkg.module#wait-it-just-means-import-and-export--not-other-future-javascript-features) make it clear that it's not intended for future JavaScript syntax.

+Despite this warning, package authors invariably conflate the use of ES modules with the JavaScript language level they authored it in.
-What this means is that we may need another way to handle ES2015+ even though some libraries may choose to do this anyway.
+As such, we may need another way to signal the language level.

+#### Non-scalable Solutions?

-A common suggestion is for libraries to start publishing ES2015 under another field like `es2015`, e.g. `"es2015": "es2015/redux.js"`.
+A yearly `package.json` key: a common suggestion is for libraries to start publishing ES2015 under another field like `es2015`, e.g. `"es2015": "es2015/redux.js"`.

 ```js
 // @angular/core package.json